Lake Victoria, Tanzania

 We take jeeps down the steep slopes into the crater.
 It's a little quiet, after all the animals we have seen already, on their way north.
 There is dik-dik, zebra, some left behind wildebeest and hosts of flamingos.
 A lion and lioness perform a scene from the Lion King on a rock platform for us.
 It’s also freezing at night - we are high up here on the plateau in our bush camp.
 I sleep in all my clothes and borrow a hot water bottle.
 Buffalo, zebra and elephant surround the tent.
 What am I complaining about?

 Across Tanzania, through Arusha to Merangu, camping on the slopes of Mount Kilimanjaro.
 Mount Kilimanjaro, on the border with Kenya, is the highest mountain in Africa and the highest single free-standing mountain above sea level in the world (5,895 metres above sea level and about 4,900 metres above its plateau base).
 Take that Fuji. usually snow capped, Mount Kilimanjaro is a dormant volcano with three volcanic cones: Kibo, Mawenzi, and Shira.
 As usual. the mountain is elusive and we have to imagine what it looks like without its cloud shroud.
 It's a magnet for hikers, but they must have to wrap up.
 It’s still really cold, even down here.
+Our youngest group member, John, has a blossoming romance with Zel, an American from a GAP truck.
+Sadly, they've now disappeared and he's feeling mournful.

-Zanzibar is an archipelago and Unguja, also known as Zanzibar Island, is the biggest of the two main islands. (the other is Pemba.)
+Zanzibar is an archipelago and Unguja, also called Zanzibar Island, is the biggest of the two main islands. (the other is Pemba.)
 There's evidence of human habitation going back 20,00 years here.
 The main early settlers were the Bantu.
 Swahili civilisation was disturbed first by Portuguese colonisation (Vasco da Gama) and then by the Omanis in 1698.
 The latter, even established Stone Town as the capital of their sultanate for some time.
 Zanzibar next became a British protectorate in the nineteenth century, as part of a drive to persuade the sultanate to abolish the slave trade.
 The British terminated the protectorate in 1963, a move which was rapidly followed by the Zanzibar Revolution.
 The incumbent sultan was deposed and the new republic merged with Tanganyika to form the nation of Tanzania.
 Zanzibar retains autonomous rule within this republic.

+Time to explore Stone Town.
 The oldest part of Zanzibar City, Stone Town is a labyrinth of mosques and winding lanes, an enticing fusion of Asia and Africa.
 If you discount the Internet cafes.
 This old trade centre is great for exploration.
 The 1883 House of Wonders, the landmark building, just behind the Fordhani Gardens, is a former sultan’s palace with a clock tower.
 There are also the Old Fort, the late-nineteenth century Hamamni Persian Baths and a museum.
 Not to mention all the impossibly picturesque fishing dhows, sack sails furled or unfurled.

 Jozani Chwaka Bay National Park